 - Pour the cornstarch slurry into the sauce and immediately start whisking it into the sauce.
 Keep whisking, and the sauce will start to thicken.

-- Use immediately on hot foods (i.e. chicken wings) or let cool to room temperature to use on cold foods (i.e. salads).
+- Use immediately on hot foods (i.e., chicken wings) or let cool to room temperature to use on cold foods (i.e., salads).

-HOW TO MAKE THIS BAKED CHICKEN WINGS RECIPE
+HOW TO MAKE CHICKEN WINGS IN OVEN

-- Place the chicken wing parts on a wire rack in a single layer, over an aluminum foil-lined baking sheet.
+Step 2.
+Place the chicken wing parts on a wire rack in a single layer, over an aluminum foil-lined baking sheet.

 Wings are best served the day of, but they’re also really good reheated the next day!
 I recommend reheating them in the oven at 300F for 5-10 minutes rather than microwaving so that you don’t lose that crispiness.
 Store any leftovers in an airtight container in the fridge.

-CHICKEN BAKED WINGS FAQS
+MACRO-FRIENDLY CHICKEN BAKED WINGS

 Yes!
-What we’ve found is that a moderately high oven temperature, plus 40 minutes of cook time (with a flip at the halfway mark) consistently yields great crispy oven baked chicken wings.
+What we’ve found is that a moderately high oven temperature, plus 40 minutes of cook time (with a flip at the halfway mark), consistently yields great crispy oven baked chicken wings.

 Do I need baking powder for crispy chicken wings?